raystack/frontier/docs/docs/authz/role.md

 ### List Default Roles (Across Platform)

-To get the list of all the predefined roles in Shield use the **`GET /v1beta1/roles`** API.
+To get the list of all the predefined roles in Frontier use the **`GET /v1beta1/roles`** API.
 You can additionally filter the results with an optional parameter for role status.
-Note: these default roles are avaliable across all the organizations in Shield (platform wide).
+Note: these default roles are avaliable across all the organizations in Frontier (platform wide).

 ```bash
 $ curl -L -X GET 'http://127.0.0.1:7400/v1beta1/roles?state=enabled' \